zatarain/portfolio/docs/geo-football.md

 * Validate `latitude` and `longitude` are present
 * Validate `latitude` to be a numeric value in the closed interval `[-90.00, 90.00]`
 * Validate `longitude` to be a numeric value in the closed interval `[-180.00, 180.00]`

+The `GeoLocalisable` concern also provides methods to perform spatial queries.
+For instance, I implemented a method to look for features `within_box` using the PostGIS SQL function `ST_MakeEnvelope` in the query.
+This is one of the most simplest ones but, it could be more complex queries later.

+Last, but not least, I added indexes to some columns of the table that may have recurrent queries: `name`, `country`, `time_zone`, `latitude`, `longitude` and the most important one an spatial index for the `location` field.
+More details about the table definition can be found in [the code of the migration to create the table][migrate-train-stations].

 ### 🔚 End-points